jwowillo/greenerthumb/plot/README.md

 occupy 2 hours.
 The range for 'Soil Moisture' will be [0.35, 0.37] and the range for 'Air Temperature' will be [82.1, 84.5].

+Pressing 's' will also save a screenshot of the plot with a unique name.

 ## Dependencies

-* OpenGL, GLEW, GLUT, and SOIL are required.
+* OpenGL, GLEW, and GLUT are required.
 * The JSON parser is SimpleJSON taken from https://github.com/nbsdx/SimpleJSON.

 ## `gen_icon.py`